 There are lots of factors that you need to consider when choosing an exhibition stand such as budget and ease of assembly.
 For a simple overview of all of the types of exhibition stands, check out this chart.

-Clearly, the overall champion is the custom-modular exhibition stand.
+The custom-modular exhibition stand is a clear winner.
 This is a sustainable, reusable and reconfigurable exhibition solution that allows you to display products, AV, and draw in crowds in a unique way.
 Every business is different and you may find a different solution that will help you achieve your goals.

 DIFFERENT TYPES OF EXHIBITION STANDS